Carollo95/Pokemon-Pinball-Remake/README.md

 # Pokémon Pinball Remake

-A very much in progress remake of an old classic.

-Plz Nintendo don't sue me.
+A js remake of Pokémon Pinball from the Game Boy Color.